-Interrater Reliability Metrics: Background:
+Interrater Reliability Metrics:

+Background:

 Inter-Rater Reliability (IRR) testing is an annual requirement for all physician and non-physician clinical reviewers for all lines of business at DHMP.
 Annual testing validates that the guideline criteria are applied consistency and appropriately by all clinical professionals who perform UM organization determinations.
+Testing is required for all direct hire staff, vendors, and delegates.

-The regulatory statues which outline the need for IRR testing include NCQA accreditation Standard UM2C, 42 CFR 438.210, b.2 and the HCPF contracts Exhibit M-1.
+The regulatory statutes which outline the need for IRR testing include NCQA accreditation Standard UM2C, 42 CFR 438.210, b.2 and the HCPF contracts Exhibit M-1.
 This requirement applies to both direct employees and to all UM delegates, and vendors.

-Scope:
+Goal: